Security Demo (Claude Desktop)

 Step 3 — Start the Demo

-Open a new conversation in Claude Desktop and send:
+Open a new conversation and send:

 Run the BattleChain security demo.